AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/troubleshooting.md

 thumbnail: 336964.jpeg
 ---

-# Troubleshoot AEM as a Cloud Service
+# Troubleshooting AEM as a Cloud Service

 Learn how to troubleshoot and debug the AEM SDK, AEM as a Cloud Service and, the build and deploy process.